Mezie-Gift/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 2-helloffile displays the contents of /etc/passwd file file 3-twofiles displays the contents of /etc/passwd and /etc/hosts file 4-lastlines displays the last ten lines of the file /etc/passwd
+file 2-helloffile displays the contents of /etc/passwd file file 3-twofiles displays the contents of /etc/passwd and /etc/hosts file 4-lastlines displays the last ten lines of the file /etc/passwd file 5-firstlines displays the first ten lines of the /etc/passwd